pacoispaco/eifogl/UPGRADE_NOTES_FREEGLUT.md

 $ make
 ```

-Both the above libraries can be built by running 'make' with the Makefile in the $EIFOGL directory
+Both the above libraries can be built by running 'make' with the Makefile in the top-level $EIFOGL directory

 Upgrade status for libraries and EGLUT programs
 -----------------------------------------------